All good presentations have a clear purpose, and an argumentative presentation will have a clear argumentative purpose.

 - And always cite your sources!

 The sample video below was created using Prezi by a student in a beginning writing class.
-She took an essay she had written on issues in the clothing industry found here and developed a Prezi to share with a broader audience.
+She took an essay she had written on issues in the clothing industry (Cheap Thrills: The Price of Fast Fashion) and developed a Prezi to share with a broader audience.
 Click below to see how one student developed an argumentative presentation for her writing class.